 - Participating in all internal emergency preparedness disaster drills

 - Using autocratic and authoritarian leadership skills

-- Establishing that urgent clients are the greatest triage priority
+- Establishing those urgent clients is the greatest triage priority

 - Communicating with family members about the patient's status

-Again, if you only got three or less of these four responses, you would not get any credit for this question.
+Again, if you only got three or fewer of these four responses, you would not get any credit for this question.

 How many mLs are there in 10 ounces?
 Fill in the blank.

 The correct answer is 300 mLs.
 There are 30 mLs in one ounce so 30 x 10 = 300

 Any answer other than 300 mLs is incorrect.

 You are using an intravenous set that has a drop factor of fifteen drops per mL.
 How many drops per minute will you administer when the doctor has ordered 100 mLs per hour?
 Fill in the blank.